 - 4.1 On the supply side, graduates of part-time degree programmes requiring social work academic qualification (such as diploma / higher diploma / associate degree in social work) and / or RSW qualification for admission are not counted on the assumption that most of them may already occupy social work posts before graduation.
 On the demand side, wastage cases involving inter-grade movement are excluded from the new demand for All Social Work Posts in order to avoid double counting. - 4.2 Generally speaking, the new supply of social work graduates showed a downward trend during the period from 1997/98 to 2004/05 but has been on the rise since 2005/06.
-There were fluctuations in the new demand for All Social Work Posts from 1997/98 to 2020/21. - 4.3 Although the new demand for All Social Work Posts exceeded the new supply of social work graduates during the period from 2004/05 to 2008/09, the gap was readily filled up by the remaining graduates of previous years.
+There was a fluctuating but upward trend in the new demand for All Social Work Posts from 1997/98 to 2021/22.

+4.3 Although the new demand for All Social Work Posts exceeded the new supply of social work graduates during the period from 2004/05 to 2008/09, the gap was readily filled up by the remaining graduates of previous years.
 The new demand and new supply were of relatively similar level during the period from 2009/10 to 2017/18.
-Then, the new demand for All Social Work Posts exceeded the new supply of social work graduates again from 2018/19 to 2020/21.
-However, it is anticipated that the projected new demand for All Social Work Posts will drop significantly to a level lower than that of the projected new supply of social work graduates for both 2021/22 and 2022/23, i.e. 930 vis-à-vis 1 274 and 1 017 vis-à-vis 1 340 respectively (please refer to the projected manpower requirements figures in Part II).
+Then, the new demand for All Social Work Posts exceeded the new supply of social work graduates again from 2018/19 to 2021/22.
+However, it is anticipated that the projected new demand for All Social Work Posts will drop significantly to a level lower than that of the projected new supply of social work graduates for both 2022/23 and 2023/24, i.e. 1 163 vis-à-vis 1 332 and 1 382 vis-à-vis 1 487 respectively (please refer to the projected manpower requirements figures in Part II).